Skip to main content

 • “Performance-wise, there is some stuttering while exploring.”

-• “Looking at the negative reviews (mostly Chinese), most complain about it being in 3D / performance issues; it didn't bother me, but others might have a different experience.”
+• “Looking at the negative reviews (mostly Chinese ones), most complain about the 3D graphics and performance issues.”

 • “If there are any performance problems, I've yet to experience them this go around.”